Freakwill/pyrimidine/README.md

 class MyIndividual(MixedIndividual):
     """
     Inherit the fitness from ExampleIndividual directly.
-    It has 6 chromosomes, 5 are instances of _Chromosome, 1 is instance of FloatChromosome
+    It has 6 chromosomes: 5 are instances of _Chromosome, 1 is an instance of FloatChromosome
     """
     element_class = (_Chromosome,)*5 + (FloatChromosome,)
 ```